 Trade and other payables are non-interest bearing and are settled in accordance with the contractual terms.
 The carrying amounts of trade and other payables approximate their fair value as those balances are short-term.

 20. CURRENT TAX LIABILITIES

-The outstanding current tax payable (1,130 KEUR) is mainly related to income tax payable in Cyprus.
+21. REVENUE The outstanding current tax payable (3,573 KEUR) is mainly related to income tax payable in Cyprus and the sale of the HUB.